Rivers of Life: Bible Houses

 Rivers of Life believe that as well as secular preparation for life, e.g., a university degree, Christians need to be prepared in other ways such as service, living in community and studying the Bible.
-For this reason Bible Houses were formed.
-Bible House is a bible college with the vision of preparing young people in areas mentioned above not just academically.
-The name "Bible House" highlights the fact that nearly all the students live in the same hall of residence.
+For this reason, it formed bible colleges known as Bible Houses.
+Their name derives from the fact that nearly all the students live in the same hall of residence.
 The standard course lasts for two years.

-The following table give basic current information about Rivers of Life Bible Houses:
+There are currently four Bible Houses:

-In Oxford, UK there are two community houses but no Bible House.
+In Oxford, UK, there are two community houses but no Bible House.

-All the Bible Houses are situated closed to a Rivers of Life Church and the students attend all the church services.
-The Bible House students also serve the church in every way possible.
+All the Bible Houses are situated closed to a Rivers of Life church and the students attend all the church services.
+The Bible House students also serve the church in various ways.